 Is manual osteopathy covered under health insurance?

 Manual Osteopathy is covered by most extended health plans.
 In many cases, it does not require a physician referral the way massage therapy does.
-You are encouraged to check directly with your company to ensure Melissa Seguin, is an approved provider for manual osteopathic services.
+You are encouraged to check directly with your company to ensure Melissa Seguin, or Nathan Davis is an approved provider for manual osteopathic services.
 All services are paid by you at the time of session.
-Submit your receipt directly to your company for reimbursement.
+You then submit your receipt directly to your company for reimbursement.